ivansible/cert-cloudflare/README.md

 ## Variables

-Available variables are listed below, along with default values.

     certbot_group: ssl-cert
 Members of this unix group will have read access to certificates.
 By default this is the same group as the group used by `ssl-cert` ubuntu package.